SANTOSHKUMARVELGAPURI/UMBC-DATA606-Capstone/Docs/Proposal.md

-# The Template and Guideline for the Final Report

-- This document serves as a guide for developing project proposal which will eventually become the proposal and final report.
-- You start with the end in mind and adopt an agile approach:
+# Course Recommendation System for Coursera Users

   - Making progress continuously towards your goal.
   - Updating this document continuously along the way.

 ## 1. Title and Author

-- **Project Title** :Loan Application  Analyzer
+- **Project Title** : Course Recommendation System for Coursera Users
 - Prepared for UMBC Data Science Master Degree Capstone by Dr Chaojie (Jay) Wang
-- **Author**        :Santosh Kumar Velgapuri
+- **Author**        : Santosh Kumar Velgapuri
 - [Link to the author's GitHub profile](https://github.com/SANTOSHKUMARVELGAPURI)
 - [Link to the author's LinkedIn profile](https://www.linkedin.com/in/velagapuri-santosh-rao-b6a77916b).
 - Link to your PowerPoint presentation file (TBA)